HQSquantumsimulations/qoqo_aqt/Tutorial_qoqo.md

 circuit += ops.PragmaRepeatedMeasurement(readout="readout", number_measurements=100)  # Measuring qubits
 ```

-The circuit can be run with
+The circuit can be run with:

 ```python
 from qoqo_aqt import devices, Backend